zerofo/hacBrewPack/template/README.md

 Generic 'Makefile' that you can use to compile homebrews

 ### npdm.json:
-Generic NPDM json file which libnx reads during compiling of your homebrew and makes npdm from it
+Generic NPDM json file which libnx reads during compile and makes npdm from it
-It needs to be heavily modified based on your app
+It needs to be modified based on your app
 Check switchbrew for more information: [http://switchbrew.org/index.php/NPDM](http://switchbrew.org/index.php/NPDM)

 ### Folder structure:
-Default folder structure:
+Default folders structure:
 ```
 hacbrewpack
 |   hackbrewpack(.exe)